mongodb/specifications/source/retryable-writes/retryable-writes.rst

   <../client-side-operations-timeout/client-side-operations-timeout.rst#retryability>`__.
 - CSOT is not enabled and one retry was attempted.

 For each retry attempt, drivers MUST select a writable server.
-In sharded topology, the server on which the operation failed MUST be provided to the server selection mechanism as a deprioritized server.
+In a sharded cluster, the server on which the operation failed MUST be provided to the server selection mechanism as a deprioritized server.

 If the driver cannot select a server for a retry attempt